Spring 2025

 Camus, Sartre, Beauvoir, and Current Social Debates

-The writings of Albert Camus (1913-1960), Jean-Paul Sartre (1905-1980), and Simone de Beauvoir (1908-1986), representative of French existentialism, have made a lasting impact, resonating today in a number of issues that still cause lively debate, among them anti-semitism, epidemics, terrorism, suicide, feminism, capital punishment, authoritarianism, and ageism.
-Just as important, these writers are artists and masters of thought and expression.
-We study their creative works aesthetically and follow their thinking closely as they develop such concepts as freedom, revolt, justice, individual responsibility, authenticity, committed writing and action, and the appeal to the conscience.
-Among works to be studied by Camus are The Myth of Sisyphus, The Guest, Reflections on the Guillotine, The Plague, and The Fall; by Sartre, Existentialism and Human Emotions, No Exit, Anti-Semite and Jew, and What is Literature?; and by Beauvoir, The Second Sex and The Coming of Age.
-They are truly writers of our times.
-Some works are read in their entirety, some in excerpts.
-All of the works are available on the internet.
-Students write reflection papers and, following the lead of these writers, they practice committed writing applied to current social arenas.
+The writings of Albert Camus (1913-1960) and Jean-Paul Sartre (1905-1980), both Nobel Prize winners, and Simone de Beauvoir (1908-1986), winner of the prestigious Goncourt Prize, are all representative of French existentialism and have made a lasting impact.
+Their ideas resonate today on a number of fronts that still cause lively debate, among them antisemitism, racism, epidemics, terrorism, suicide, feminism, capital punishment, authoritarianism, and ageism.
+These writers are also masters of thought and expression.
+We study their creative works aesthetically and intellectually, and follow their mode of philosophical thinking closely as they develop such concepts as freedom, the absurd, revolt, justice, individual responsibility, ethics, authenticity, committed writing and action, and the appeal to the conscience.
+Among works to be studied by Camus are The Myth of Sisyphus, The Guest, Reflections on the Guillotine, The Plague, and The Fall; by Sartre, Existentialism is a Humanism, No Exit, Anti-Semite and Jew, and What is Literature?; and by Beauvoir, The Second Sex, The Monologue, The Ethics of Ambiguity, and The Coming of Age.
+Most of the works are read in their entirety, the very long ones in carefully selected excerpts.
+Students write one-page opinion papers to help them crystallize their thoughts and prepare for class discussion.

 Mathias Risse PhD, Berthold Beitz Professor in Human Rights, Global Affairs and Philosophy, Harvard Kennedy School